Skip to content Skip to footer links

 Add to calendar

-24/09/2023 00:00 24/09/2023 23:45 Europe/London Hudson Valley Free Day Event DetailsSunday, September 24, 2023, 10 am–5 pm Dia Beacon3 BeekmanBeacon, New York Hudson Valley residents receive free admission to Dia Beacon on the last Sunday of each month.
+30/11/2025 10:00 30/11/2025 17:00 America/New_York Hudson Valley Free Day Event detailsSunday, November 30, 202510 am–5 pm Dia Beacon3 BeekmanBeacon, New York Hudson Valley residents receive free admission to Dia Beacon on the last Sunday of each month.
 The Hudson Valley encompasses the following counties: Albany, Columbia, Dutchess, Greene, Orange, Putnam, Rensselaer, Rockland, Saratoga, Schenectady, Sullivan, Ulster, Washington, and Westchester.
-To get tickets for Hudson Valley Free Day please fill out our Free Admission Request.
+To get tickets for Hudson Valley Free Day please fill out our free-admission request.
 Hudson Valley Free Days at Dia Beacon are made possible by Charlie Pohlad.
-Dia Beacon TURE DD/MM/YYYY Hudson Valley Free Day
+Dia Beacon FALSE DD/MM/YYYY Hudson Valley Free Day

 Dia Talks